Analytics-Based Performance Management

 Customer Value Management

-This involves the shift from historical reporting to predictive costing such as rolling financial forecasts, what-if analysis, and marginal cost analysis (e.g., pricing).
+This involves the shift from historical reporting to predictive costing such as capacity-sensitive driver-based rolling financial forecasts, what-if analysis, and marginal cost analysis (e.g., pricing).

 What Barriers Slow Adopting Analytics-Based Performance Management?

-In contrast to my “what is” and “how to” presentations about business analytics and performance management, this one addresses the barriers that have slowed the adoption rate of implementing business analytics and performance management methodologies.
+In contrast to my “what is” and “how to” presentations about business analytics and enterprise performance management, this presentation addresses the barriers that have slowed the adoption rate of implementing business analytics and enterprise performance management methodologies.

 Top Trends in Management Accounting